determined-ai/determined/docs/release-notes/fetching-metrics-fix.rst

 **Bug Fixes**

--  WebUI: Fix endless metrics fetching for cancelled experiments, without metrics, on the "Visualization" tab in the experiments detials page.
+-  WebUI: Fix endless metrics fetching in "Visualization" tab in experiment details page for cancelled experiments that do not have metrics.